Matt Lauer accused of raping a former colleague in Ronan Farrow’s new book

 On “Today,” Radford noted that Lauer was fired a day after Nevils and her lawyer met with NBC’s human resources department – at the suggestion of Meredith Vieira, the longtime “Today” journalist Nevils had worked for in Sochi.

-Farrow writes that Nevils “left out nothing,” including subsequent encounters with Lauer, such as the time he allegedly requested oral sex in return for contributing to a goodbye video Nevils made for an ex-boyfriend, another NBC colleague.
+Farrow writes that Nevils “left out nothing” in her discussion with HR reps – including subsequent encounters with Lauer, such as the time he allegedly requested oral sex in return for contributing to a goodbye video Nevils made for her ex-boyfriend, another NBC colleague.

-Farrow’s book also notes that Nevils and Lauer also had sexual encounters in the former “Today” host’s Upper East Side apartment and in his office.
-“Sources close to Lauer emphasized that she sometimes initiated contact.”
+Farrow’s book also notes that Nevils and Lauer had sexual encounters in the former “Today” host’s Upper East Side apartment and in his office, and that “sources close to Lauer emphasized that she sometimes initiated contact.”

 But Farrow writes that Nevils “lived in terror of Lauer jeopardizing her career and that the encounters caused anguish and shame.”